ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_4.md

 This will send a change event to the client and trigger any events there.
 It will also update the local variable, so that `(this.itemsLeft == itemsLeft)` evaluates to `true`.

+Unfortunately we won't be able to see the changes in the UI yet.
+This is due to the `footerVisibility`, which is set to `false` when there are no todos in the list.
+In the next step we will use a `ChangeListener` to keep the `footerVisibility` updated based on the number of todos.

 [4]: #TODOLinkToDocumentationAction